nazariyg/Phred/README.md

 One of the Phred's prime efforts is to maintain a clear and thorough [documentation](http://htmlpreview.github.com/?https://github.com/nazariyg/Phred/blob/master/doc/index.html).

 Phred is striving to transform PHP into a cutting-edge, fully-featured, and easy-to-use tool for contemporary web development, while remaining free for all and well-documented.
-And Phred is many months of work that has already been done and that still needs to be accomplished. *You can help Phred carry on and improve in its service to PHP developers by making a [donation](http://htmlpreview.github.com/?https://github.com/nazariyg/Phred/blob/master/readme-files/donate.html).*
+And Phred is many months of work that has already been done and that still needs to be accomplished. *You can help Phred carry on and improve in its envisaged service to PHP developers by making a [donation](http://htmlpreview.github.com/?https://github.com/nazariyg/Phred/blob/master/readme-files/donate.html).*

 ***